 Trivia: turn-of-the-century Marceline was the inspiration for Disneyland’s Main Street.

-Walt Disney saw the play and was enthralled.
-Later, a classmate at Park Elementary School produced his own version with Walt in the starring role.
+Walt Disney broke his piggy bank to get the money for tickets to the performance starring actress Maude Adams; he was enthralled.
+Soon after, a classmate at Park Elementary School produced his own version with Walt in the starring role.

-With Walt’s brother Roy manning the block and tackle, Walt Disney portrayed Peter Pan.
-He recollected that as a boy when the block and tackle once gave way, he flew directly into the laps of the audience.
+With Walt’s brother Roy manning the block and tackle, Walt Disney portrayed the flying Peter Pan.
+He recollected that as a boy when the block and tackle once gave way, he flew directly into the audience’s laps.
 Walt Disney said,

 “No actor ever identified with the part he was playing more than I.”

 Since 1935, Disney had intended to make a movie about Peter Pan and had finally acquired rights to it from the Great Ormond Street Hospital in London — to whom Barrie had given the rights to the play in 1929 with the provision that the income from this source not be disclosed.
 The hospital made a deal with Disney in 1939, giving them exclusive animation rights.
 The Disney company has since contributed tens of millions of dollars to the hospital.